UW-Statistics/gatesweb/docs/country_selection/Nigeria/CO_MOBB_W_MOB.md

 ---
 # Percent of women who own a mobile phone

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+Percentage of women who own a mobile phone

 ## Prevalance map